apache/incubator-datalab/README.md

 -   aws\_billing\_bucket
 -   aws\_report\_path

-After SSN node deployment following AWS resources will be created:
+**SSN deployment creates following AWS resources:**

 -   SSN EC2 instance
 -   Elastic IP for SSN instance
 -   IAM role and EC2 Instance Profile for SSN
 -   Security Group for SSN node (if it was specified, script will attach the provided one)
--   VPC, Subnet (if they have not been specified) for SSN and EDGE nodes
+-   VPC, Subnet (if they have not been specified) for SSN and EDGE nodes S3 bucket – its name will be \<service\_base\_name\>-ssn-bucket.
+This bucket will contain necessary dependencies and configuration files for Notebook nodes (such as .jar files, YARN configuration, etc.)
 -   S3 bucket for for collaboration between Dlab users.
 Its name will be \<service\_base\_name\>-\<endpoint\_name\>-shared-bucket</details>

 <details><summary>In Azure cloud <i>(click to expand)</i></summary>